 William J. "Wild Bill" Donovan, a decorated American war veteran with deep Irish roots, is considered the founding father of the CIA.

-His story is being told in "Medal of Honor: Wild Bill Donovan," the latest issue of the Association of the United States Army's graphic novel series, reports Military.com.
+His story was told in a 2021 issue of"Medal of Honor: Wild Bill Donovan," the Association of the United States Army's graphic novel series.

 Donovan is best known for serving as the head of the Office of Strategic Services (OSS), the precursor to the CIA, during World War II.
 He was also a combat veteran of World War I.